Doug Ford: Bike infrastructure

-Hydro
+Energy

 During his election campaign Ford had promised to lower Ontario's electricity rates by 12 percent.
 During his campaign, in April 2018, he announced that in order to reduce electricity rates, he would redirect the province's dividends from partial ownership of Hydro One to subsidize market electricity rates, as well as absorbing the cost of conservation programs currently paid for by consumers, at an estimated cost of $800 million per year.

 Ford attacked Hydro One CEO Mayo Schmidt, calling him "Kathleen Wynne's $6-million dollar man" in reference to his reported annual salary, and called on the utility's board of directors to resign.
 Ford vowed to fire them all if elected, although PC energy critic Todd Smith later clarified that the government cannot dismiss Hydro One's CEO directly.
 He opposed his predecessor's decision to privatise Hydro One, but does not plan to reverse the decision.
 His government passed legislation to publicly disclose and reduce the salaries of Hydro One's board members and executives.
 On July 11, 2018, Hydro One CEO Mayo Schmidt resigned along with the entire board.

 According to Bloomberg News, by December 5, 2018, Washington Utilities and Transportation Commission, the state's regulators, rejected Hydro One's $3.4 Billion takeover of Avista because of "political risks in Ontario ... from provincial leaders who may not have the company's well being in mind".
 Bloomberg also reported that, if the merger was not approved by the state's regulators, Hydro One would have to pay the CA$138 million break fee.
 Because Hydro One is partially owned by the Ontario government, Ontario ratepayers would also be paying the "Parent Termination Fee".
 Ford denies that he is to blame for the U.S. regulators' decision.

+Ford has invested in nuclear energy technology in Ontario, with plans to build a small modular reactor (SMR) at Darlington Nuclear Generating Station announced in 2020.